 Under the TSP’s traditional design, investments are made with pre-tax money but the money along with its associated earnings is taxable on withdrawal.
-Under the Roth design investments are made with after-tax money but withdrawals are tax-free as long as certain conditions are met.
+Under the Roth design investments are made with after-tax money but withdrawals of the amounts invested are tax-free, as are their associated earnings as long as certain conditions are met.

 New Federal Hires Invest 3 Percent in TSP by Default